Fall2015-ECSE321/team18/README.md

  1. Clone from Github stable branch to local repository
  2. Navigate to the git repository (team18 directory) from a terminal and run `ant linkApp` The ant command as specified in build.xml will compile the source code and generate a runnable Java jar application in the build/jar directory.

-  Note: Must have Apache Ant installed to run command and a java JDK to compile
+  Note: Must have [Apache Ant](https://ant.apache.org/bindownload.cgi) installed to run ant command and a java JDK to compile
- 3. Navigate to the build/jar directory and double click SoccerStatsApp.jar to run
+ 3. Navigate to the build/jar directory and double click SoccerStatsApp.jar to run or navigate to the build/jar directory in a terminal and run `java -jar SoccerStatsApp.jar`

   Note: Must have a JRE installed to run jar application